 Published Airline Fares

 Basically, a published fare is one that is available for purchase by anyone.
 You could call the airline, or check for prices online, and published fares will be immediately available for purchase.

 The rules of such fares are readily available and if there is more than one airline offering the same fare you can count on the rules being virtually the same.
-A non-refundable fare requiring an advance purchase of 14 days and a minimum Saturday night stay would be just a few of the possible rules of a published fare.
+A non-refundable fare requiring advance purchase of 14 days and a minimum Saturday night stay would be typical of the rules for published fares.

 Seat sales launched by airlines are considered published fares as well since (subject to seat availability) such airfares are offered to the public.

-Unpublished fares are an entirely different beast.
+Unpublished fares are an entirely different beast and are not something every traveler knows about.
 They may be seats that a consolidator purchased and can offer at highly discounted rates.
-The fare rules could literally contain anything from absolutely no changes allowed to free changes as long as availability exists.
+The fare rules could require anything from absolutely no changes allowed to free changes as long as availability exists.
 They may or may not allow for advance seat selection or the accumulation of frequent flyer miles.

 If you call an airline looking for the rules to an unpublished fare you would be out of luck.
 They are not offered for sale by the airline online or over the phone with the airline.

 Unpublished airfares are also known as private fares or consolidator fares, or, sometimes, wholesale fares.
 They can be up 20 to 60 percent off the regular fare.
 If you are working with a tour company you may be already taking advantage of this saving.
 Otherwise, a way to find them is to check with a travel agency.
 Travel agencies have special agreements with airlines.
 They may incorporate the savings in an over-all itinerary price as they work with you.
 It's worth a try to compare pricing.